 Through design, how do we encourage more young people to vote, our consumer practices to be more sustainable, our services more efficient or our work environments healthier?
 Students work individually as well as with peers and tutors to develop their own design voice.

 DESIGN MAJORS INCLUDE:

-- > Concept design (subject to regulatory approval)
+- > Concept design (new)

 - > Fashion design

 - > Industrial design

-- > Integrated design (subject to regulatory approval)
+- > Integrated design (new)

 - > Photography

 - > Spatial design

 - > Textile design

-- > Visual communication design, with areas of interest in: Illustration practice, Typography, Information design, Branding, Interaction design
+- > Visual communication design, with areas of interest in: illustration practice, typography, information design, branding, and interaction design